Setting Up MariaDB for Testing for SQL Server Users

 Docker runs on all major operating systems.
 On Windows and MacOS it runs on a Linux virtual machine, but this additional complexity is transparent for the end user.

-Docker's characteristics makes it optimal to test MariaDB functionalities without wasting time with its installation and without making changes the host system.
-However it is not ideal to test MariaDB performance.
+Docker's characteristics makes it optimal to test MariaDB functionalities without wasting time on installation and without making changes to the host system.
+However, it is not ideal to test MariaDB performance.

 While experimenting with MariaDB, you could end up with an unusable installation.
 This occurs for example if you deliberately delete files that you shouldn't delete.
 If it happens, there is no need to uninstall and reinstall MariaDB.
 Instead, you can simply delete the contents of the data directory and run mysql_install_db.
 The program will recreate your system tables and the essential files.

 To know where your data directory is, check the datadir system variable.